jubrito/planner-with-calendar/README.md

 # Next steps (v1):

-- memo
-  - memoize clickable hours of the day functions?
-  - memo rendering all events
-- virtualization of events? normalizing?

 - should not open if event does not exist

 - edit event
 - delete event